-One of the most famous beaches in Sydney and one of the most popular with the gay community.
-There are plenty of restaurants and cafés along the beach serving food and drinks all day long.
+One of Sydney’s most famous beaches and the most popular beach with the gay community.
+There are plenty of restaurants and cafés at Bondi Beach, serving food and drinks all day.
 Remember, it is illegal to drink alcohol on the beach itself.

 Take the train to Bondi Junction and then a bus the final 2 km to the beach.
 Or catch a bus from Circular Quay or Oxford Street (380 or 333 with destination of North Bondi or Dover Heights, Watson Bay or Bondi Beach).